r-lib/lintr/README.md

 #### Super-Linter ####

 [Super-Linter](https://github.com/github/super-linter) and [MegaLinter](https://megalinter.github.io/latest/),
-which performs linting for various languages, includes lintr for R.
+which perform linting for various languages, include lintr for R.
 They execute the `lintr::lint()` function on the R and R Markdown files included in the project.

 ## Installation of development version ##